RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 Back and forth
 ~~~~~~~~~~~~~~

-Godot has an additional feature here.
+The Rebel Editor has an additional feature here.
 Like said before,
-Godot always calculates the frames between two keyframes.
+Rebel Engine always calculates the frames between two keyframes.
 In a loop, the
 first keyframe is also the last keyframe, if no keyframe is specified at
 the end.